HRLabs/aumera/README.md

 E01: Obsidian Pointe 1 Why is this lighthouse so bright?

-E02: Port Vyulee: Come to the beach, we'll have some laughs, capture the flag...
+E02: Port Vyulle: Come to the beach, we'll have some laughs, capture the flag...

 E03: TBD